 Now I purpose taking a threefold view of our subject this morning.
-Our text contains the great theme or divine purpose, "the intent".
+Our text contains the great theme of divine purpose-"the intent."
 First, the purpose of God to stain the pride of the glory of all flesh.
 Second, the purpose of God in bringing his people to receive the truth.
 Third and lastly, the special purpose of bringing Ezekiel to where he was brought as meant in our text.